archlinux/aur/README.md

 ## Planned Features

-In the future I plan to add more sites (twitter, flickr, wikimedia, pinterest, maybe more), and the ability to scrape multiple subreddits/accounts simultaneously.
+In the future I plan to add more sites (twitter, flickr, wikimedia, maybe more), and the ability to scrape multiple subreddits/accounts simultaneously.
 Also more options: to change the sort method, narrow down by upvotes, start/end searches at different dates, etc. Also potentially different download methods to increase speed and better handle parallel downloads.

 ## Thanks